ankurp/Cent/README.md

 Cent is a library that extends certain Swift object types using the extension feature and gives its two cents to Swift language.

+[Dollar](https://github.com/ankurp/Dollar) is a Swift library that provides useful functional programming helper methods without extending any built in objects.
+It is similar to [Lo-Dash](https://lodash.com) or [Underscore.js](http://underscorejs.org) in Javascript.

 ## Contents ##

 - [Setup](#setup)